Derrick Alston: Coaching career

 After retiring, in 2012, Alston joined the staff of the Houston Rockets and served as their Player Development Coach for two seasons 2012–2015.
-On October 27, 2015 he was hired by the Westchester Knicks to be an assistant coach.
+On October 27, 2015, he was hired by the Westchester Knicks to be an assistant coach.

 In August 2014, Alston traveled to the Philippines as a SportsUnited Sports Envoy for the U.S. Department of State.
 In this function, he worked with Alison Feaster and Erik Spoelstra to conduct basketball clinics and events for more than 375 youth from underserved areas.
 In so doing, Alston helped contribute to SportsUnited's mission to advance the status of women and girls around the world and to show support to an important regional partner.

 In August 2019, he was named head coach of the Westchester Knicks of the NBA G League.
-He held the head coaching position until the end of the 2021-22 season.
+He held the head coaching position until the end of the 2021–22 season.
 On October 25, 2022, Alston was named an assistant coach of the NBA G League's College Park Skyhawks.

+In November 2023, Alston was named head coach of the Pioneros de Los Mochis of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) ahead of the 2024 season.

+On November 1, 2024, Alston became an assistant coach for the Wisconsin Herd.

 Personal life

 Alston's son Derrick Alston Jr. was a college basketball player at Boise State, before embarking on a career in professional basketball.
-Alston also has a daughter (Avery).
+Alston also has a daughter named Avery.